anyscale/madewithml.github.io/docs/courses/mlops/baselines.md

 Here is the high level approach to establishing baselines:

 1. Start with the simplest possible baseline to compare subsequent development with.
 This is often a random (chance) model.
-2. Develop a rule-based approach (when possible) using IFTT, auxiliary data, etc.
+2. Develop a rule-based approach (when possible) using IFTTT, auxiliary data, etc.
 3. Slowly add complexity by *addressing* limitations and *motivating* representations and model architectures.
 4. Weigh *tradeoffs* (performance, latency, size, etc.) between performant baselines.
 5. Revisit and iterate on baselines as your dataset grows.

-!!! note
-    You can also baseline on your dataset.
+We can also baseline on your dataset.
 Instead of using a fixed dataset and iterating on the models, choose a good baseline and iterate on the dataset:

 - remove or fix data samples (FP, FN)
 - prepare and transform features
 - expand or consolidate classes
 - incorporate auxiliary datasets
-    - identify unique slices to improve / upsample
+- identify unique slices to boost

-## Tradeoffs
+!!! question "Tradeoffs to consider"

-When choosing what model architecture(s) to proceed with, there are a few important aspects to consider:
+    When choosing what model architecture(s) to proceed with, what are important tradeoffs to consider?
+And how can we prioritize them?

+    ??? quote "Show answer"

+        Prioritization of these tradeoffs depends on your context.

         - `#!js performance`: consider coarse-grained and fine-grained (ex. per-class) performance.
         - `#!js latency`: how quickly does your model respond for inference.
         - `#!js size`: how large is your model and can you support it's storage.
         - `#!js compute`: how much will it cost ($, carbon footprint, etc.) to train your model?
         - `#!js interpretability`: does your model need to explain its predictions?
         - `#!js bias checks`: does your model pass key bias checks?
         - `#!js time to develop`: how long do you have to develop the first version?
         - `#!js time to retrain`: how long does it take to retrain your model?
 This is very important to consider if you need to retrain often.
         - `#!js maintenance overhead`: who and what will be required to maintain your model versions because the real work with ML begins after deploying v1.
 You can't just hand it off to your site reliability team to maintain it like many teams do with traditional software.

 ## Application